alexkernphysiker/WASA-libs/README.md

 Other required repositories
 ===========================
-If you have your git repository with cmake project you can add a submodule
+If you have your git repository with cmake project you should add the following submodules

     git submodule add https://github.com/alexkernphysiker/math_h.git
     git submodule add https://github.com/alexkernphysiker/FitGen.git